filiprem/pg-tools/pgboom/README.md

 * PostgreSQL versions older than 11 are not supported.

 * WARNING!
-On "implode", file content is not validated.
+On implode, file content is not validated.
 It is your responsibility to use trusted data source.

 * WARNING!
-On "implode", there is almost no SQL validation and if there are multiple statements in a file, they will all be executed.
+On implode, there is almost no SQL validation and if there are multiple statements in a file, they will all be executed.

+* The whole implode action does not care about dependencies and will most probably fail on a pre-populated database.

 * Not all object properties are reflected on explode.
 For example, `LEAKPROOF` attribute for functions is not exploded.